• Reviews

 Perplexity Pro isn’t trying to be your AI assistant.
 It’s trying to be a better version of Google.
 And honestly?
 For that specific job, it’s winning.

 The free version is good enough that most casual users will never pay a dime.
 But if you’re doing real research, fact-checking, tracking a fast-moving industry, or just tired of clicking through ten tabs to find one answer, $20 a month removes every friction point that makes the free tier annoying.
-Unlimited deep searches, model switching, sourced reports in minutes instead of hours.
+Perplexity is also reshaping how content gets discovered: if you’re creating content that needs to get cited by AI search engines, understanding answer engine optimization is worth your time.

 The weaknesses are real and worth naming.
 It won’t write your content for you.
 It won’t replace Claude for analysis or ChatGPT for creative work.
 And the mobile experience has some rough edges.
 If you’re looking for a single AI tool to do everything, this isn’t it.